kevinhung7000/Astro_Processor_Pro/README.md

 - **⭐ Star Reduction & Multi-scale Removal**:
   - **Star Shrink**: Erode stars using structuring elements.
   - **Star Removal**: Detects stars and larger halo/cluster regions based on size and shape, uses randomized noise backfills to match surrounding grains, and performs feathered inpainting.
+  - **External**: Optionally hand off to a user-installed ML star-removal tool (e.g. StarNet, RC-Astro StarXTerminator CLI) instead of the built-in shrink/remove algorithms.
-- **🧹 Denoising**: "Fast" mode (bilateral filter) for responsive live preview, or "Quality" mode (Non-local Means) for a cleaner final export — each with its own strength controls.
+- **🧹 Denoising**: "Fast" mode (bilateral filter) for responsive live preview, "Quality" mode (Non-local Means) for a cleaner final export, or "External" mode to call a user-installed ML denoiser (e.g. DeepSNR, RC-Astro NoiseXTerminator CLI) — each with its own controls.
 - **🎯 Auto Localized Stretch**: Automatically detects textured regions (nebulosity, galaxy structure) via local-contrast analysis and boosts contrast only there, leaving the flat sky background untouched.
 A mask preview shows exactly what got detected and how strongly.
+An optional manual region (rectangle or ellipse, with adjustable feathering and boost weight) lets you override or supplement auto-detection for a target it missed.
-- **🎨 Presets & Snapshots**: One-click "Milky Way" / "Nebula" / "Heavy Light Pollution" starting points for beginners, plus Snapshot A/B/C slots to save and instantly switch between candidate parameter sets during a session.
+- **🎨 Presets & Snapshots**: One-click "Milky Way" / "Nebula" / "Heavy Light Pollution" starting points for beginners, plus named Snapshot A/B/C slots that can be saved to and loaded from files, so a favorite setup survives a page refresh.
-- **📁 Batch Processing**: Apply the current parameter set to every image in a folder in one go, with per-file progress and a success/failure summary.
+- **📁 Batch Processing**: Apply the current parameter set to every image in a folder in one go, with per-file progress, elapsed time, and a running ETA, plus a success/failure summary.
+- **🔌 External ML Tool Integration**: Denoise and star removal both support an "external" mode that shells out to a command-line tool you've installed and licensed yourself (e.g. DeepSNR, RC-Astro NoiseXTerminator/StarXTerminator CLI) instead of the built-in algorithms — the app never bundles or redistributes any third-party model.
 - **💾 Full-Resolution Export**: Outputs high-quality JPEG and 16-bit TIFF files, with option to save independent Star Mask and Starless layers.
 - **⚙️ Config Backup & Restore**: Export and import your parameters as `.json` files.
 - **🖥️ Live System Monitor**: Keep track of CPU, RAM, and GPU VRAM usage right from the UI.